s1tsu/zotero-standalone-build/README.md

 The PDF tools are bundled with Zotero since Zotero 5.0.36.
 The bundled linux binaries seem to work well via Linux binary compatibility.

+Optionally, you may build the PDF tools.
+It seems that the source of the bundled pdftools can be found at [cross-xpdf](https://github.com/zotero/cross-xpdf).
+By modifying the build script in the `Dockerfile`, one can build them (see https://github.com/s1tsu/cross-xpdf).
+I myself use the bundled linux binaries via Linux binary compatibility and do not use the native build.

 ### Firefox ESR package ( `firefox-esr-52.9.0` )